Activities For 14-Month-Old

 Many months have gone along the lines of "is she developing properly?" or "should she be able to do this yet?" which gets me right into a panic.

-That said, each month is a new milestone for Baby Bear and I love it!
+Each month with my girls was a new milestone and I loved it!
 Every month that passes she learns something new that just blows me away.

-I love watching my little one learn new things and thus, this activity guide includes some of my daughters favorites.
-One thing to note though is that each babe develops at a different speed.
-So if you're babe isn't quite loving some of the activities in this guide that's okay!
+One thing to remember though is that each babe develops at a different speed.
+So if you're babe isn't quite loving some of these activities for 14-month-old toddlers that's okay!
 Chances are they've mastered something else instead 🙂